CSC207-2022F-UofT/UofTinder/README.md

 # Overview and Inspiration

 Introducing UofTinder, a social networking Android application built by a group of UofT students.
+Inspired by Tinder, we wanted to create an application with more options in terms of the type of relationships people may want to build with others.

-The program allows users to match with other users based on their compatibility.
-Our program gives the user the option to either look for a romantic partner, a friend, or an academic friend.
-Then, a compatibility algorithm analyzes age, location, sexual orientation, hobbies, academic focus, and similar metrics to recommend potential matches to people, depending on the mode the user selects.
-If two people match with each other through this selection process, they proceed to a chat feature where they have the opportunity to talk and get to know each other in further depth.
-Users are able to send and react to text messages and pictures to facilitate getting to know each other.
+The program offers users the opportunity to either look for their significant other, friends, or academic partners.
+Then, a compatibility algorithm analyzes certain profile metrics (e.g., hobbies and interests, sexual orientation, academic focuses) to recommend potential matches to people based on their calculated compatibility.
+If two people match with each other through this selection process, they proceed to a chat feature where they have the opportunity to talk and get to know each other more.

-We were inspired by the dating app Tinder and wanted to create an app with more options in what kind of relationships one wants to build.

-Some design patterns that we implemented within our project are Model View Presenter (MVP), Façade Design Pattern, Observer Design Pattern, Dependency Injection Design Pattern.
+Some design patterns that we implemented within our project include Model View Presenter (MVP), Façade, Observer, and Dependency Injection.

 # Installation/Execution Instructions
 1. Download and install Android studio (https://developer.android.com/studio).
 Select Android Virtual Device.